 - the proposed approach to rehabilitation and planned rehabilitation activities

 - an indicative schedule

-The plan reflects the miner’s current knowledge and understanding of key rehabilitation activities.
+The plan reflects ERA’s current knowledge and understanding of key rehabilitation activities.

 Submitting and approving MCPs

 ERA must follow a process each year when submitting a plan for approval:

 - ERA updates and submits the plan to the Commonwealth and NT resources ministers by 1 October.